 What Is the Metallurgical Term Known as Tempering?

+A martensitic crystal phase is formed in steel when excess carbon is trapped in the austenitic lath and quickly cooled (usually by water quenching) at a suitable rate.
 This untempered martensite must be heated to below the lower critical temperature of the steel grade in order to allow carbon to diffuse out of the body-centered tetragonal structure, creating a more ductile and stable body-centered structure.

-All in all, the goal of tempering is to bring forth the best combination of mechanical properties in ferrous materials.
+The goal of tempering is to bring forth the best combination of mechanical properties in ferrous materials.
 It is a common step in contemporary steelmaking.
 However, mild steel and medium carbon steel lack enough carbon to alter their crystalline makeup, so they cannot be toughened and tempered.

 Tempering Outside of Metallurgy

-The Benefits of Tempering
+Benefits of Tempering

 In precipitation-hardening alloys, such as aluminum superalloys, tempering causes evenly distributed alloying elements from the solution annealed product to react internally, creating inter-metallic phases known as precipitates.